Local sports year in review: FredNats made huge strides in second season

 It had been a quarter-century since the University of Mary Washington men’s soccer team reached the NCAA Division III semifinals.
 The 2022 edition didn’t seem likely to break that drought, going a modest 4–3–2 in September.

 But as the weather got chillier, the Eagles got hotter.
-They won their first five matches in October, then edged rival Christopher Newport in a penalty kick shootout to capture the Coast To Coast Conference tournament title and an automatic NCAA berth.
+They won their first five matches in October, then edged rival Christopher Newport in a penalty kick shootout to capture the Coast-To-Coast Athletic Conference tournament title and an automatic NCAA berth.

 They then shut out Marymount and Ohio Wesleyan by identical 1-0 scores at home before heading north to stun host Amherst (Mass.) and Bowdoin (Maine) and reach the Final Four.
 The dream ended with a 1–0 loss to Williams (Mass.) in Salem.